telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 ---
 title: Capturing from Independent Browser
-description: "Capture browser HTTPS traffic with Fiddler Everywhere and the independentr browser capturing mode."
+description: "Capture browser HTTPS traffic with Fiddler Everywhere and the independent browser capturing mode."
 slug: capture-browser-traffic
 position: 15
 ---

 # Independent Browser Capturing Mode

-This article describes how to use Fiddler's **independent browser capturing mode** where the term "browser traffic" refers to all HTTPS traffic that is directed to go through a sandboxed browser instance started from Fiddler Everywhere.
+This article describes how to use Fiddler's **independent browser capturing mode** where "browser traffic" refers to all HTTPS traffic directed to go through a sandboxed browser instance started from Fiddler Everywhere.
 Compared to the system capturing mode, the independent browser capturing mode has the following advantages:

 - No need to set/unset the operating system proxy.